onosproject/.github/profile/overview.md

 ### Topology Discovery Component ([topo-discovery][topo-discovery])
 The discovery component is responsible for discovering devices (switches, IPUs) their connectivity via infrastructure links, and connected end-stations (hosts).
-Discovery of links and hosts will occur indirectly through local agents to distribute the I/O load and to help maintain performance at scale.
+Discovery of links and hosts will occur indirectly via cooperation with the switch local discovery agents to distribute the I/O load and to help maintain performance at scale.

-For the most part, the component will operate autonomously.
-However, it will also expose an auxiliary gRPC API to allow coarse-grained control of the discovery mechanism, e.g., trigger all or trigger device port/link discovery.
+For the most part, the component operates autonomously.
+However, it also exposes an auxiliary gRPC API to allow coarse-grained control of the discovery mechanism, e.g., trigger all or trigger device port/link discovery.

 ### Data Plane Reconciliation Library ([onos-control][onos-control])